MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step3.md

         ![Azure Information Protection quick start tutorial step 3 - client installed](../media/word2013-callouts2.png)

-You're ready for the final step, to see classification, labeling, and protection in action.
+You're ready to see classification, labeling, and protection in action.

 |If you want more information|Additional information|
 |--------------------------------|--------------------------|